Integrated Sensing-Communication-Computation for Edge Artificial Intelligence: Introduction

 \section{Introduction}

-By enabling various network architectures like space-air-ground integrated networks, computing power networks, internet-of-things networks, etc., and leveraging massive distributed computing powers and data resources therein, the next generation of wireless technology (6G) will go far beyond the traditional data-centric services to push forward intelligence of everything for providing ubiquitous and immersive intelligent services \cite{shi2023task}.
-This calls for the deployment of artificial intelligence (AI) models at the network edge via edge training and edge inference \cite{letaief2021edge}.
+By enabling various network architectures like space-air-ground integrated networks, computing power networks, and internet-of-things networks, as well as via leveraging massive distributed computing powers and data resources therein, 6G will go far beyond the traditional data-centric services to push forward intelligence of everything for providing ubiquitous and immersive intelligent services \cite{shi2023task}. { The integration of communication and AI has been recognized as a key usage scenario in 6G by IMT-2030, as shown in Fig. \ref{6GUsageScenarios} \cite{IMT2030}.} This calls for the deployment of artificial intelligence (AI) models at the network edge via edge training and edge inference \cite{letaief2021edge}.
 Specifically, the collaborative edge training framework called federated edge learning (FEEL) has been a promising solution for efficiently distilling AI models at the network edge with the benefits of fast mobile data access and data privacy preservation.
 The edge-device collaborative inference technique splits well-trained AI models between edge servers and devices and utilizes their inference capability for providing secure, private, and real-time intelligent services.